 Eat this with a bowl of steamed rice or as a punchy sidekick to grilled meats like chicken thighs or a fat ribeye.
 Serves 4.

 Note: This salad is so easy to play around with.
 It should be vibrant and textural.
-I would encourage you to customize it to your liking but don’t be scared off by fish sauce and fresh chili peppers.
+We encourage you to customize it to your liking but don’t be scared off by fish sauce and fresh chili peppers.
 Add more or less chili if you like.
 Crushed peanuts would be lovely.
 Go crazy.

 - 1 head of green cabbage